ngxs-labs/dispatch-decorator/README.md

 ### Canceling

-If you have an async dispatcher, you may want to cancel a previous `Observable` if the dispatcher has been invoked again.
-This is useful for cancelling previous requests like in a typeahead.
+`@Dispatch` functions can cancel currently running actions if they're called again in the middle of running actions.
+This is useful for canceling previous requests like in a typeahead.
 Given the following example:

 ```ts
 @Component({ ... })